bvibber/ogv.js/README.md

 Based on build scripts from https://github.com/devongovett/ogg.js

-dynamicaudio.as and other Flash-related bits are based on code under BSD license, (c) 2010 Ben Firshman (see src/AudioFeeder.js flash fallback section).
+[AudioFeeder](https://github.com/brion/audio-feeder)'s dynamicaudio.as and other Flash-related bits are based on code under BSD license, (c) 2010 Ben Firshman.